ldgueck/ldgueck/README.md

 Hello.
 You can find me at lynn@gueck.net or +358407790820.

 I am retired and enjoying the chance to code for fun.
-Throughout my work life, programming was often a "side duty"—a practical tool I used to get things done.
+Throughout my work life, programming was often a "side project"—a practical tool I used to get things done.

 Over the years, I’ve worked with a variety of languages:
 * **The Classics:** Fortran and Pascal.